 Yes, all who keep bees must register with the department by contacting the local apiary inspector.
-See Beekeeper Registration web page.
+See Beekeeper Registration.

 What are the regulations for honey houses and honey labeling?

 These regulations come under the jurisdiction of the Division of Food Safety or Honey House Sanitation and the Florida Food Law.

 How do I ship bees out of state or move them within the state?